Hatton, London: Etymology

 Hatton's name comes from Anglo-Saxon Hǣþtūn = "heath farmstead"; until 1819 its cultivated area and small residential gardens were surrounded by heath.

 Neighbouring towns and villages

 It is bordered by North Feltham to the south, Bedfont to the west and south-west and Heathrow Airport to the north.
 The A30 road has formed the borough boundary with Hillingdon since 1994.
-Before then the end of a north-east projection, which remains as does the rest of Hatton in the ecclesiastical parish of Bedfont, were kept with the rest of Hatton and its mother village, Bedfont, in Hounslow's Borough.
+Before then the end of a north-east projection, which remains as does the rest of Hatton in the ecclesiastical parish of Bedfont, were kept with the rest of Hatton and its mother village, Bedfont, in the borough of Hounslow.
 North-west is Cranford.
-The south-east is technically Hatton but branded North Feltham (Trading Estate) as are all surrounding streets.
+The south-east is technically Hatton but branded North Feltham (Trading Estate), as are all surrounding streets.

 Effects of London Heathrow Airport

 Hatton has a varied collection of industrial buildings providing ancillary services to Heathrow Airport.
-The east of Hatton is noisy due to aircraft frequently landing or taking off and at Myrtle Avenue has a well-cut green for spotting of aeroplanes.
+The east of Hatton is noisy due to aircraft frequently landing or taking off and at Myrtle Avenue there is a well-cut green for plane spotters.